 Safety, hazardous substance content and product stewardship are also of concern to players in this industry.

-Telecoms equipment is regulated as electronic equipment, as well as under the R&TTE Directive in Europe.
-The telecoms sector also faces unique challenges with regulators prioritising consumer protection and competition between operators.
+Telecoms equipment is regulated as electronic equipment, as well as under the EU Radio Equipment Directive in Europe.
+The telecoms sector also faces unique challenges with regulators prioritizing consumer protection and competition between operators.
 In the EU, the sector will also be expected to play a role in the Commission’s Green ICT and Digital Agenda initiatives.

 Textile regulation is largely focused on labelling requirements and substance restrictions, but the sector is also grappling with end of life and product stewardship issues in many jurisdictions.
 C2P is following major industry-led and government initiatives in this sector.